cedeber/concise-rust-book/src/ch01-05-generics-traits-lifetimes.md

 > In dynamically typed languages, we would get an error at runtime if we called a method on a type which didn’t define the method.
 But Rust moves these errors to compile time so we’re forced to fix the problems before our code is even able to run.
 Additionally, we don’t have to write code that checks for behavior at runtime because we’ve already checked at compile time.

----

-The `::` syntax in the `::new` line indicates that new is an associated function of the `Rectangle` type.
-An associated function is implemented on a type, rather than on a particular instance of a `Rectangle`.
-Some language call this a _ static method_.

-> You will find a new function on many types, even in the standard library, because it's a common name for a function
-> that makes a new value of some kind.

 ## Lifetimes

 Most of the time, lifetimes are implicit and inferred, just like most of the time, types are inferred.
 We must annotate types when multiple types are possible.
 In a similar way, we must annotate lifetimes when the lifetimes of references could be related in a few different ways